netopyr/reduxfx/doc/components.md

 Setting up a Custom Component
 -----------------------------
-The first step required to create a custom component with ReduxFX is usually to define the JavaFX component.
+The first step required to create a custom component with ReduxFX is usually to define its interface.
 In the example ColorChooserApp, a simple component is defined that can be used to choose a color.
 The JavaFX component is implemented in the class [ColorChooserComponent][class colorchoosercomponent].
 In the constructor an instance of the class [ComponentBase][class componentbase] is created.